 The mission of Duke Adaptive Climbing is to provide rock climbing opportunities to individuals with disabilities in the Triangle Area.
 Opportunities to learn to rock climb are available to ambulatory and non-ambulatory teens, adults and children ages 6 and up.
 Duke Adaptive Climbing works to create a welcoming and fully inclusive environment to learn the sport of rock climbing.
 Triangle Rock Club provides free access to the facilities for these events.

 With support from Duke Adaptive, Triangle Rock Club launched our very own Fayetteville Adaptive Climbing Program in June of 2016.
 Triangle Rock Club’s Adaptive Climbing Program gives individuals with disabilities the chance to experience the joy and exhilaration of the sport of climbing.
 Our Fayetteville community trains volunteers prior to our scheduled adaptive climb nights.

 GallantFew is a 501c3 Non-profit, with a mission to assist Veterans and Service Members as they navigate the transitions of life.
 From Military to Civilian Life or one job to the next, GallantFew’s STAR Transition navigation assessment provides a roadmap to your next objective, filled with Hope and Purpose.
 GallantFew connects with Veterans through outdoor recreation like rock climbing and introduces them to other tools that can help enhance resilience in life.
-GallantFew looks to connect, educate, and empower Veterans of all Branches, and all time-frames to be a resource for someone in their community.
-GallantFew has hosted events our Triangle-area locations.
+GallantFew looks to connect, educate, and empower Veterans of all Branches, and all timeframes to be a resource for someone in their community.
+GallantFew has hosted events our Triangle-area locations, and they will be hosting events at our Fayetteville location beginning in August 2020.
 These include hosting Military Climbing Night, a weekly link-up for Veterans and Service members to climb and find fellowship with others.